 In November 2011, eight months after Mr. Kano passed away, Tsukuba International School received authorization to implement the Primary Years Program (age 3 to Grade 5) of the International Baccalaureate.
 In June 2014, the school gained authorization for its Middle Years Programme (Grades 6 to 10).
 In 2013, the decision was made to continue past Mr. Kano’s original vision and establish a third IB Programme, the Diploma Programme, at the school.

-Ms. Crawford has seen the school grow from eight students to 231 students in ten years, and has worked to ensure that the school keeps its at-home atmosphere and dedication to individual student attention while also maintaining the highest standards in teaching and learning, and pastoral care.
+Ms. Crawford has seen the school grow from eight students to over 300 students during her time as principal.
+She has worked to ensure that the school keeps its at-home atmosphere and dedication to individual student attention while also maintaining the highest standards in teaching and learning, and pastoral care.
 The school continues to dedicate itself to its mission of constant reflection and improvement.

 Timeline